 Treatment will also be considered based on these and other factors:

-Some of these complications result in chronic, debilitating conditions.
+Rarely these complications can result in chronic, debilitating conditions.

 Some people may develop post-Lyme disease syndrome (PLDS).
-A condition also known
+It may cause lasting musculoskeletal

-characterized by persistent musculoskeletal and peripheral nerve pain, fatigue, and memory problems.
+and peripheral nerve pain, fatigue, and memory problems.
 But there is no active infection

 Can Lyme disease be prevented?

 People aren't able to become immune to Lyme disease.
 So even if you've had Lyme disease,

 you can get it again.
 No vaccine is available currently to prevent the disease in